 - 1. Mandatory service charges to the extent they cover tips for persons directly involved in preparing, serving, hosting, or cleaning after a function for which the charges are imposed. - 2.
 Farm chemicals. - 3.
 New and used farm machinery (including farm wagons, trailers, and similar vehicles with gross weight up to 36,000 pounds, and apparatus for transporting or spreading chemicals) for production agriculture, or for state or federal agricultural programs; facilities to propagate, grow, or overwinter plants; and precision farm equipment such as soil sensors, computers, global positioning systems for soil testing and mapping, and equipment to collect data to formulate animal diets and farm chemicals. - 4.
 Motor vehicles, recreational vehicles, and vans designed to carry 7 to 16 people, if they are to be rented out by a leasing company (see "Automobile Renting Occupation & Use Tax" on page 6). - 5.
 Motor vehicles sold in Illinois to nonresidents and not titled in Illinois, for which drive-away permits are issued-if the state in which they will be titled has such an exemption for motor vehicles sold in it to Illinois residents.
-If it has no such exemption, a tax will be imposed at the rate equal to that other state's tax on tangible personal property, unless that is higher than the Illinois tax that would have otherwise been imposed.
+If it has no such exemption, a tax is imposed at a rate equal to that other state's tax on tangible personal property, but limited to the Illinois tax that would have otherwise been imposed.

 - 6. Newsprint and ink. - 7.
 All machinery, equipment, structures, and associated apparatus of a coal gasification operation. - 8.
 Legal tender, currency, medallions, or gold or silver coins issued by Illinois, the U.S., or any foreign country; or bullion. - 9.
 Photoprocessing machinery and equipment, including repair and replacement parts. - 10.
 Photoprocessing products sold for use in commercial motion pictures. - 11.
 Semen used for artificial insemination of livestock for direct agricultural production. - 12.
-Some kinds of thoroughbred and standardbred horses used for breeding and racing purposes. - 13.
+Some kinds of thoroughbred and standardbred horses used for breeding and racing. - 13.
 Equipment used for diagnosis, analysis, or treatment of hospital patients, and computers and communications equipment used for any hospital purpose, if bought by a lessor and leased for at least 1 year to a hospital having an active tax exemption number. - 14.
-Jet fuel used in operating high-impact service facilities in enterprise zones where mail, freight, cargo, or other parcels are sorted, handled, and redistributed (until January 2008). - 15.
-Game or game birds bought at a game breeding and hunting preserve. - 16.
-Motor vehicles donated to a recognized educational organization.
-(Such donations had been treated as taxable.) - 17.
-Motor vehicles weighing over 8,000 pounds and subject to the commercial distribution fee (see "Driver's License & Vehicle Fees" on page 24).
-Through June 30, 2005, this exemption also applies to repair and replacement parts if the vehicle qualifies for the rolling stock exemption described below. - 18.
-Graphic-arts machinery, equipment, and replacement parts, and chemicals that act directly on graphic-arts products.
+Game or game birds bought at a game breeding and hunting preserve. - 15.
+Motor vehicles donated to a recognized educational organization (such transactions formerly were treated as taxable). - 16.
+Motor vehicles weighing over 8,000 pounds and subject to the commercial distribution fee (see "Driver's License & Vehicle Fees" on page 28).
+This exemption formerly applied to repair and replacement parts if the vehicle qualifies for the rolling stock exemption described below.
+The exemption was repealed for transactions on or after July 1, 2005.
+But motor vehicles and trailers that previously qualified for the exemption will remain exempt if the taxpayer continues to pay the Commercial Distribution Fee in later registration years. - 17.
+Graphic-arts machinery, equipment, and replacement parts, and chemicals that act directly on graphic-arts products. - 18.
+Building materials when used for real estate in a redevelopment project within an intermodal terminal facility area (35 ILCS 120/1p).
+An intermodal terminal facility area may be designated by a municipality for the purposes of developing new intermodal terminal facilities, rehabilitating obsolete intermodal terminal facilities, or both.
+An intermodal terminal facility is a place where the receipt and transfer of goods between one mode of transportation and another occurs, if at least one such transportation mode is rail.
+(65 ILCS 11-74.4-3.1).